fakelag/streaming-music-bot/README.md

 - Jump command
 - Search API
 - Support for media from other sources than YT (twitter?)
-- Reloads on FileURL expiration
+- Reload on FileURL expiration
 - Channel interface when media changes
 - Logger & error handling in discordplayer/voiceworker

 #### Done
+- Reload on discord voice error
 - Reconnects to voice on error
 - Proper queue implementation with limit
 	- Queue API to get current media in queue & size